 Naomi Watts and Benedict Cumberbatch present the award for film editing: John Cross for Whiplash.
-Thanks assistant film editors.
+Thanks, assistant film editors.

 Terence Howard presents Whiplash.
 He is blown away by emotion.
 Then he presents The Imitation Game, then Selma.

-Octavia Spencer presents the song from Selma, “Glory” – John Legend and Common – music and lyrics by John Stephens and Lonnie Flynn
+Octavia Spencer presents the song from Selma, “Glory” – by John Legend and Common – music and lyrics by John Stephens and Lonnie Flynn

 (keep reading ↓)

-Everybody applauds standing.
+Everybody applauds, standing.
 This year we remember there have been 50 years since Martin Luther King jr. has been killed.

 Steve O’Reimas is the orchestra conductor for this evening.

 Up until now, The Grand Budapest Hotel and Whiplash seem to be the most awarded films of the night.
-J.K.
+However, J.K.
 Simmons’ prediction that Whiplash will make a “clean sweep” has been correct until now, as Whiplash didn’t lose in any category yet.

 Eddie Murphy> “If it’s not on the page, it’s not on the stage”.
-He presents the award for original screenplay Birdman Or (The Unexpected Virtue of Ignorance): Alejandro Gonzalez Inarritu, Nicolas Giacobone, Alexander Dinelaris Jr, Armando Bo.
+He presents the award for the original screenplay Birdman Or (The Unexpected Virtue of Ignorance): Alejandro Gonzalez Inarritu, Nicolas Giacobone, Alexander Dinelaris Jr, Armando Bo.